Efficient Multi-Source Knowledge Transfer by Model Merging: Performance on ViT-L-14

 To validate the scalability and effectiveness of our approach on larger models, we replicated our experiments using the ViT-L-14 architecture.
 The results demonstrate the advantages of the AXIS framework.
-The performance comparison for the $N=10\%$ parameter budget is illustrated in Figure~\ref{fig:vit-l-14_comparison}, where AXIS consistently outperforms aTLAS as the number of aggregated source tasks increases.
-Further analysis across different parameter budgets confirms these findings.
-For the $N=20\%$ budget, we report the average accuracy in the most challenging and representative evaluation, aggregating all available source task vectors.
-In this setting, aTLAS achieved 88.19\%, while AXIS recorded 85.32\% across all 21 target tasks.
-At the largest budget of $N=40\%$, our AXIS method reached a mean accuracy of 88.73\% under the same conditions and aTLAS 86.10\%.
-A comprehensive comparison with performance curves for the $N=20\%$ and $N=40\%$ budgets was not finalized in time for the appendix submission.
+The performance comparison for the $N=10\%$ and $N=20\%$ parameter budget is illustrated in Figure~\ref{fig:vit-l-14_comparison}, where AXIS consistently outperforms aTLAS as the number of aggregated source tasks increases.